The 15 Most Romantic Quotes from Books

 Brazilian author Paulo Coelho's philosophical, allegorical novel is filled with little pearls of wisdom like this one, making it one of the most quotable books of all time.
 Here are some more of our picks (and our favorite quote from each).

 The innovative 20th-century poet E. E. Cummings wrote about everything from birds to sunsets to loneliness.
 He wrote this beautiful line as a testament to the strength of true love.
-Here are some more of the most beautiful poems about love.
+For some more romantic quotes, check out these Valentine's Day quotes to share with the ones you love.

 Emily Brontë's Gothic tale of indestructible love and passion remains a classic to this day.
 Next, check out the most romantic books you'll want to read with that special someone.